harfangk/harfangk.github.io/_drafts/2017-08-16-review-of-understanding-computation.md

 When I first learned Haskell, I was thrilled by the slogan that "if it compiles, it works".
 They said that the compiler guarantees that there'd be no error in the program.
-But then how come it was still possible to have runtime in errors in Haskell?
-I shrugged the question away, thinking that no system is perfect.
+But then it was still possible to have runtime errors in Haskell.
+How come?
+I shrugged the question away, just thinking that no system is perfect.
 Now I have theoretical proof that such a guarantee is impossible.
 So a rigorous type system can drastically reduce a category of errors, but it cannot eliminate all errors.

-That was quite a depressing lesson.
-So I am forever bound to work with softwares that are doomed to eventual uncertainty?
-So I would never know beforehand if this thing would work or blow up in my face in 10 seconds or after processing 65,536 requests?
-I could have just continued working in international diplomacy if I wanted to work with such uncertainties.
+So all the best practices for making bug-free software are doomed to failure.
+While I do find the Sisyphean endeavor tragically beautiful in some way, I do find it a bit disappointing and depressing.
+I hoped for something more definite in software development than in my previous field of international security.
+I can accept it as a fact of life, but I do feel like when that cake I was promised to turned out to be a lie.

+### First Among Equal Programming Languages

+I had read that most programming languages are Turing complete, which meant that any language could be used to do what another one could do, but I didn't give much thought to it.
+That statement started to make more sense after I've read this book.
+After seeing that vastly different systems like a Turing machine, lambda calculus, rule 110 system, or other still more weird systems are equivalent in power, I found it easier to accept that Smalltalk and Haskell are equivalent in power.
+This meant that all those arguments about which language is more powerful are nothing more than waste of time.

+But if they are all equivalent, what other technical criteria should we use to choose a language to use in the next project?
+For some projects, there exists just one reasonable choice.
+For example, C/C++ is the only reasonable language for console game development.
+JavaScript is the only language that runs on a web browser.
+For most other situations, however, there are a lot of languages to choose from.
+I wonder if there eixst some good criteria that can prevent the decision from relying on personal preferences or operational requirements like the ease of hiring developers in the local area.